 - If necessary, run any affected applications such as FleetVIP, Microsoft Access apps, etc. in single-user-only mode on a standalone PC until the cause of the errors can be identified and resolved.

-- If feasible, upgrade all Windows PCs to Windows 8 or Server 2012 or newer.
+- Upgrade all Windows PCs to Windows 8 or Server 2012 or newer.